awsdocs/aws-toolkit-vs-code-user-guide/doc_source/create-sam.md

 1. Choose the runtime for your SAM application\.
 For this example, choose **nodejs10\.x**\.
 ![\[Screenshot of the runtime selection list.\]](http://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/images/sam-create-app-runtime.png)

 1. Choose a location for your new project\.
-You can use an existing location or use **Choose a different folder** to create a location\.
-For this example, create a folder named `MY-SAM-APP`\.
+You can use an existing workspace folder if one is open, **Select a different folder** that already exists, or create a new folder and select it\.
+For this example, choose **There are no workspace folders open** to create a folder named `MY-SAM-APP`\.
 ![\[Screenshot showing the location selection dialog box.\]](http://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/images/sam-create-app-location.png)

 1. Enter a name for your new project\.
 For this example, use `my-sam-app-nodejs`\.
 After you press **Enter**, the Toolkit for VS Code takes a few moments to create the project\.